kovidgoyal/kitty/docs/remote-control.rst

 Then pressing the :kbd:`F1` key will set the active window margins to 30.
 The syntax for what follows :code:`remote_control` is exactly the same as the syntax for what follows :code:`kitty @` above.

-You do not need to enable remote control to use these mappings.
+.. note:: You do not need ``allow_remote_control`` to use these mappings, as they are not actual remote programs, but are simply a way to resuse the remote control infrastructure via keybings.

 Broadcasting what you type to all kitty windows